I Want To...

 School of Medicine

 Pharmacy & Formulary

-Certain medications require prior authorization before coverage is approved, to assure medical necessity, clinical appropriateness and/or cost effectiveness.
-Coverage of these drugs are subject to specific criteria approved by physicians and pharmacists on the Johns Hopkins HealthCare Pharmacy and Therapeutics Committee Established criteria are based on medical literature, physician expert opinion, and FDA approved labeling information.
+Certain medications require prior authorization before coverage is approved to assure medical necessity, clinical appropriateness, and/or cost effectiveness.
+Coverage of these drugs is subject to specific criteria approved by physicians and pharmacists on the Pharmacy and Therapeutics Committee.
+Established criteria are based on medical literature, physician expert opinion, and Food and Drug Administration (FDA) approved labeling information.

 Certain prescription medications have specific dispensing limitations for quantity and maximum dose.
-These dispensing limitations are based on generally accepted guidelines, drug label information approved by the Food and Drug Administration FDA, current medical literature and input from a committee of physicians and pharmacists.
-The three types of quantity limits include the following:
+These dispensing limitations are based on generally accepted guidelines, drug label information approved by the FDA, current medical literature, and input from a committee of physicians and pharmacists.

 - Coverage limited to one dose per day for drugs that are approved for once daily dosing

 - Coverage limited to specific number of units over a defined time frame

 - Coverage limited to approve maximum daily dosage